How to Create a Mobile App: A Complete Development Guide

 Screenshot of Chartboost website.

-Users are able to interact with playable ads via Chartboost.
+Users can interact with playable ads through Chartboost.

-With their playable ads, users are able to interact with a free sample of the game.
+With their playable ads, users can interact with a free sample of the game.
 Data suggests that this form of marketing increases conversion potential.

 Google AdMob

-Google dominates web advertising, so it’s only natural that they’d be on the list.
+Google dominates web advertising, so it’s only natural that it’d be on the list.
 Combining the best-in-class ad technologies into one platform, Google provides a solid solution that scales easily and integrates well.

-Google is fairly easy to use.
-They allow you to present your app in a number of different ways.
+Google is pretty easy to use.
+They allow you to present your app in several different ways.

-Their platform has cross-platform capability along with a number of other features, including free analytics.
+Their platform has cross-platform capability along with several other features, including free analytics.

 Media.net